-When initially starting a low-carb diet regimen, your body’s glycogen shops can be severely diminished and also you might experience signs of fatigue and also mental dullness.
-As soon as your body changes as well as begins restoring its glycogen shops, these signs ought to start to diminish.
+When initially starting a low-carb diet regimen, your body’s glycogen shops can be severely diminished, and also you might experience signs of fatigue and mental dullness.
+As soon as your body changes and begins restoring its glycogen shops, these signs ought to start to diminish.

-Furthermore, any quantity of weight-loss can have the very same effect on glycogen stores.
+Furthermore, any quantity of weight loss can have the very same effect on glycogen stores.
 At first, you may experience a rapid decrease in weight.
-After some time, your weight may plateau and possibly also raise.
+After some time, your weight may plateau and possibly also rise.

 The phenomenon is partly because of the make-up of glycogen, which is mostly water.
 The water in these molecules accounts for 3 to four times the weight of the sugar itself.

 Gains experienced at this phase are from water, not fat, and are just short-lived.
-Fat loss can proceed in spite of the temporary plateau impact.
+Fat loss can proceed despite the temporary plateau impact.

 Workout and Glycogen